tbduong/public_library_app/1_users_and_auth.md

 >)
 ```

+Or you can add a user using the form you just created at `/users/new`.

 Test your views before moving on.

 ## Users Sign In

 Now that we can create a user we need to be able to sign a user in.

-Signing and signing out is a concern of a new controller, the sessions controller.
+Signing in and signing out is a concern of a new controller, the sessions controller.

 ```